test-kitchen/test-kitchen/docs/content/docs/drivers/aws.md

 For standard platforms we automatically provide the SSH username, but when specifying your own AMI you may need to configure that as well.

+The `aws_ssh_key_type` value is the type of SSH key pair to be automatically created if `aws_ssh_key_id` is not specified.

+The default value is `rsa`.
+The value must be a valid KeyType as per the [AWS EC2 CreateKeyPair API documentation](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateKeyPair.html).

 #### WinRM

 For Windows instances the generated Administrator password is fetched automatically from Amazon EC2 with the same private key as we use for SSH.